How to validate your app protection policy setup in Microsoft Intune

 User app protection status

-- Select Client apps > App protection status, and then select the Assigned users tile.
+- Select Apps > App protection status, and then select the Assigned users tile.

 - On the App reporting page, select Select user to bring up a list of users and groups.

 - Search for and select a user from the list, then choose Select user.
 At the top of the App reporting pane, you can see whether the user is licensed for app protection.
 You can also see whether the user has a license for O365 and the app status for all of the user's devices.

 What to do